What Student Understanding Means and How To Measure It

 Confirming Student Understanding

 AFAs have little to do with traditional quizzes and more to do with a quick observational analysis of performance.
 Here is a short listing of examples that are fast and fun.

-What’s the best road to gauging student understanding?
+So ultimately, what’s the best road to gauging student understanding?
 Dispensing with pedagogy and complicated jargon, testing for understanding can be summed up as “Show, Don’t Tell.”
 It’s in the doing that we understand.